Scroll to top

 Firearms Policy

 Turkey regulates private security through Law No. 5188.
-Armed security requires specific permits.
-Private gun ownership is highly restricted.
+Armed security requires specific permits and is tightly restricted.
+Private firearm ownership is highly controlled.

 Licensing

-Private security companies must be licensed by the Governor's Office.
-Personnel require certification from the Ministry of Interior.
+Private security companies must be licensed by the relevant Governor's Office.
+Personnel require certification from the Ministry of Interior under Law No. 5188.

 Foreign Operators

 Foreign security operators require work permits and Turkish security certification.
-Most assignments use Turkish-licensed operators.
+In practice, most assignments use Turkish-licensed operators with documented Istanbul experience.

 Quick Reference